Ten Historic Florida Restaurants from Around the State

 Howley’s Restaurant (Diner) – West Palm Beach, Florida

 Howley’s is a staple of southeast Florida restaurant scene for over 70 years!
 Open from 7 AM to 2 AM, they serve a variety of patrons.
 Late night finds an interesting group of locals.
-Their menu is an upscale version or traditional diner fare.
-Howley’s crab hash is a must have along with any selection of over a dozen different desserts.
+Their menu is an upscale version of traditional diner fare.
+Howley’s crab hash is a must-have along with any selection of over a dozen different desserts.

 Pepe’s Café – Key West, Florida

 For at least a decade we walked by Pepe’s on Caroline Street in Key West before stopping in.
 Frankly, the exterior doesn’t represent the interior or food.
 Of course, if you have been around since 1909 you may have some wear and tear on the building.
 Pepe’s may be the local’s favorite for breakfast and lunch.
 Much of the menu has a slight Spanish influence, but the quality is superb.

 Pepe’s has been around for just under 125 years.
 Can you imagine what they have endured?
 Hurricanes, including the 1935 record breaking hurricane, the depression, a couple of wars and, most recently, Covid-19.
 Through all the challenges Pepe’s survived and thrived!
 The interior walls feature some of the famous patrons including presidents, stars and the numerous authors from Key West.

 Caroline Street location is a main thoroughfare running from Whitehead Street to the old railroad terminal.
 Many other famed places on Caroline Street include The Bull (at the corner of Duval), BO’s Fish Wagon, The Curry Mansion and just one block north is The Schooner Wharf, Half Shell Raw Bar and Turtle Crawls – all well-known Key West haunts.